Moscow Aviation Institute: OSKBES MAI

 The history of aircraft creation in the MAI (Moscow Aviation Institute) began simultaneously with the foundation of the institute in 1930.
 The modern design bureau in the MAI was formed in 1965 as a students one.
-It was engaged in creation of experimental pilot and remote controlled light aircraft, which were developed according to the requirements specifications of various organizations of the Ministry of Aviation Industry (MAP), the Ministry of Civil Aviation (MGA) and the Ministry of Defense (MOP).
+It was engaged in creating experimental pilot and remote controlled light aircraft, which were developed according to the requirements specifications of various organizations of the Ministry of Aviation Industry (MAP), the Ministry of Civil Aviation (MGA) and the Ministry of Defense (MOP).

 In 1982 by the order of Ministry of Aircraft Industry the Design Bureau was transformed into a branch-wise experimental students aircraft construction design bureau of the MAI.
 The work was carried out by professional engineers.
 If necessary the co-workers from among the MAI students and teachers and also from among the workers of the industry were invited.
 The production facility of the MAI aircraft development plant (EOZ) in the experimental development shop (shop No. 3) are staffed by qualified technicians.
 The OSKBES work on the experimental aircraft engineering constantly received high estimations of the industry.
 Their technical novelty and utility are confirmed by nine Introduction Certificates and more than twenty Invention Certificates.
 By the end of 1980s six experimental aircraft of different types were designed and built: Kvant, Elf-D UAV, PS-01 small-sized UAV, Elf, Photon and Yunior aircraft.

 The basic structure, address and the industrial areas occupied by it in the OSKBES MAI have remained the same.
 The EOZ MAI (shop No. 3) and the MAPO (Moscow aircraft building plant) were used as an industrial base.
 On 27 July 1992 the application on realization the inspection work in the OKB MA for reception the certificate for the right to develop the civil aircraft engineering was sent to the Aviaregister of the MAK and the Air Industry Department of the Ministry of Industry of Russian Federation.
 It was made on behalf of the "Aviatika" joint-stock company.
 According to the inspection results the Aviaregister of the MAK issued Certificate No. R-9 to the "Aviatika" joint-stock company with the right to develop light civil aircraft.
 It was on 17 February 1993.